sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-08-17-gsoc-25-SafwanSayeed-week11.md

 ## Acknowledgments

-Special thanks to my mentors Anindya, Sumit, Devin, and Walter for their crucial guidance on compiler design principles and static compilation concepts.
-Their clarification on the AST-to-IR translation approach and emphasis on maintaining clean instruction generation patterns was essential for this week's successful progress.
+Special thanks to my mentors Anindya, Sumit, Devin, and Walter for their invaluable support and guidance throughout this project.

 ---